IBM/AccDNN/README.md

 ## Requirements:

-1. Install the [caffe](http://caffe.berkeleyvision.org/) framework following the instructions [here](http://caffe.berkeleyvision.org/installation.html), tested on rc3, and also the Python caffe by runing the `Make pycaffe` and `pip install -r requirements.txt` in caffe/python.
+1. To make sure you can use the quantized caffe model, please install [ristretto Caffe](https://github.com/pmgysel/caffe) instead of BVLC caffe following the instructions [here](http://caffe.berkeleyvision.org/installation.html), tested on rc3, and also the Python caffe by runing the `Make pycaffe` and `pip install -r requirements.txt` in caffe/python.
 Make sure that you have compiled the Python Caffe interface and that it is on your `PYTHONPATH`.
-If you use the quantized caffe model, please install [ristretto Caffe](https://github.com/pmgysel/caffe) instead of BVLC caffe.
 Please also set the ACCDNN_ROOT.
 ```
     export PYTHONPATH=path/to/caffe/python
     export ACCDNN_ROOT=path/to/AccDNN